 How to Find the Perfect Sustainable Swimsuit - Your Ultimate Guide

 Sustainable swimwear has become synonymous with the type of fabric it is made with.
-While this is a huge element, we want to explore the other aspects that go into making a swimsuit sustainable.
+While this is a huge element, we want to explore the other aspects that go into making a bikini sustainable.
 A truly sustainable swimsuit will be made with renewable or recycled materials, crafted by workers in safe conditions being paid a living wage, shipped with minimal packaging, and sold by a company that practices slow fashion (more on that below).
 Within the swimwear industry, the term sustainable has become commonplace, something designers slap on to labels to make consumers feel less guilty about their purchase.
-There are many elements that go into sustainable swimwear which is why we want to help you find a true sustainable swimwear piece, not one made by a company who is using the term to keep up with the latest trends.
+There are many elements that go into making a sustainable bikini which is why we want to help you find a true sustainable swimwear piece, not one made by a company who is using the term to keep up with the latest trends.

 How to tell if a swimsuit is made ethically?